primer/react/contributor-docs/adrs/adr-004-children-as-api.md

-# ADR 003: Prop norms in Primer React Components
+# ADR 004: Children as API

 ## Status